iph/lambda-experiments/delete-layers/README.md

 ### Modifications user needs to run to run the experiment

-Add your S3_BUCKET to the top of the bash.sh script.
+* Add your S3_BUCKET to the top of the bash.sh script.
+* If you want to wait for a cold start, add a sleep after layer deletion.

 ## Output